RakosDarren/Bike_Thefts_Analysis/README.md

 - What years have the most thefts
 - What month has the most amount of thefts?
 - What single day has the most amount of thefts?
-- What is the frequency of thefts relative to the time of day?
 - What are the top 10 neighboorhoods that have the most thefts?
 - What value and type of bikes are most stolen?
 - How many stolen bikes were recovered?
-- How long between reported theft and actual theft?
 - What is the average value of stolen bikes?

 * [Data Analysis Question & Answers](https://github.com/RakosDarren/Bike_Thefts_Analysis/blob/main/Answers.md)